 IR35 contract reviews remain incredibly useful for contractors to ensure that clients have made a correct determination.

-In addition to having your contract professionally reviewed, you may also want to obtain a working practices review, which ensures the contract aligns with how you provide the services day-in-day-out.
+In addition to having your contract professionally reviewed, you may also want to obtain a working practices review.

 You can find out more in our guide to IR35 contract review services.